James Robertson (psychoanalyst)

-James Robertson (1911–1988) was a psychiatric social worker, psychoanalyst and filmmaker who based at the Tavistock Clinic and Institute, London from 1948 until 1976.
+James Robertson (1911–1988) was a psychiatric social worker, psychoanalyst and filmmaker who worked at the Tavistock Clinic and the Tavistock Institute of Human Relations, London from 1948 until 1976.

+In a 1959 review of Robertsons film, "A Two-Year-Old Goes to Hospital", paediatrician Donald Winnicott declared that "One seldom meets a nurse or a social worker who has not had an opportunity to see it, and its influence has been very great".

 John Bowlby said of him, "(He) was a remarkable person who achieved great things.
 His sensitive observations and brilliant observations made history, and the courage with which he disseminated – often in the face of ignorant and prejudiced criticism – what were then very unpopular findings, was legendary.
 He will always be remembered as the man who revolutionised children's hospitals, though he accomplished much else besides.
-I am personally deeply grateful for all that he did."
+I am personally deeply grateful for all that he did".

 Life

-James Robertson was born in Rutherglen, Scotland, and grew up in a working-class, close-knit loving family where children were cuddled, loved and protected.
+James Robertson was born in Rutherglen, Scotland in 22 March 1911, and grew up in a working-class, close-knit loving family where children were cuddled, loved and protected.
 He intrinsically understood that children needed their mother and was sensitive to pain due to separation.
 He became a Quaker in his late teens, and in the Second World War he registered as a conscientious objector.

-In 1939, Robertson met his future wife Joyce Robertson (nee User) in Birmingham, also a conscientious objector, while he was studying the humanities at the Fircroft College of Adult Education and she was studying at the Hillcroft College for working women.
+In 1939, Robertson met his future wife Joyce Robertson (nee User) in Birmingham, while he was studying the humanities at the Fircroft College of Adult Education and she was studying at the Hillcroft College for working women.
 The couple had both been working at the Bournville chocolate factory at the time they met.
 The couple had had two daughters, Katherine McGilly (born in 1944) and Jean Clelland (born in 1950).
-The couple had two grandchildren and three great grandchildren.
+Later they had two grandchildren and three great grandchildren.